 All businesses need customers – fact!
 Attracting new customers takes considerable time, effort and money.
 So, once you’ve gained a customer, you should do everything in your power to keep them coming back for more!
 Read on for useful tips for strategies for customer retention in CRM.

-What are the three pillars of customer retention?
+What are the three pillars of strategies for customer retention?

-Before we delve into the strategies for Customer Retention in CRM, it is worth spending a moment looking at the fundamentals.
+Before we delve into the strategies for customer retention in CRM, it’s worth spending a moment looking at the fundamentals.
 According to The UK Ecommerce Association, the three pillars of customer retention and ongoing loyalty are:

-So, what makes customers repeatedly return to place further orders?
+So, what are some great strategies for customer retention?
+What makes customers repeatedly return to place further orders?
 Ultimately, it is good customer service, but that can take many forms.

 Make it easy for customers (first time and repeat) to buy from you

-The best way to make it easy for customers to buy for you is to keep your purchasing process and systems as simple and streamlined as possible.
+The best way to make it easy for customers to buy from you is to keep your purchasing process and systems as simple and streamlined as possible.
 For example:

-• Taking it a step further, you can connect your CRM and ERP/Finance systems to ensure that the up-to-date prices are used and stock levels are maintained.
+• Taking it a step further, you can connect your CRM and ERP/Finance systems.
+This ensures that the up-to-date prices are used and stock levels are maintained.

 • Have a strict approval process?
-Keep processes consistent by using workflow solutions like business process automation can ensure that, for example, quotes over £X,000 go to a manager to be approved, or discount overrides over X% are approved by a director.
+Keeping processes consistent by using workflow solutions like business process automation can ensure that.
+For example, quotes over £X,000 go to a manager to be approved, or discount overrides over X% are approved by a director.

 • Don’t forget about Maintenance/Contract Renewals to protect your repeat business.
-Automatically send your customer’s renewal notices at a pre-determined time in advance and schedule a follow-up call a few days later.
+Automatically send your customer’s renewal notices at a pre-determined time in advance.
+Then, schedule a follow-up call a few days later.
 By automating the process, you can be sure of keeping your attrition rate low whilst keeping it time-efficient.

 Regularly check in with your customers